opsmop/opsmop/docs/source/advanced.rst

 .. code-block:: python

-    def resources(self):
+    def set_resources(self):
         return Resources(
             Package(name="pygments", method="pip")
         )

-To specify a provider OpsMop doesn't know about, it's still possible to select one out of tree:
+NOTE that at this point in OpsMop's development, we have a lot of providers to add for packages yet.
+This makes a great point of contribution, so if you are interested, see the :ref:`community` section.

+Ok, so that's how to pick a stock provider.

+It's also possible to use a provider that OpsMop doesn't ship with, perhaps one that you wrote for some of your own internal services:

 .. code-block:: python

+    def set_resources(self):
+        return Resources(
             Package(name="cowsay", method="your.custom.provider.spork")
+        )

 Expressing that full path for the provider name is verbose (and subject to typos), so it helps to save those strings to a python constant to improve readability.